KubaZ2/Sharp/README.md

 # 🤖 Sharp

-**Sharp** is a powerful Discord bot designed to assist .NET developers by running code snippets, decompiling code to various languages, and providing JIT disassembly for specified architectures.
+**Sharp** is a powerful Discord bot that runs, decompiles, and shows JIT disassembly of .NET languages.

 [**Invite it now!**](https://discord.com/oauth2/authorize?client_id=803324257194082314&permissions=274877908992&scope=bot)